iExecBlockchainComputing/iexec-dapps-registry/README.md

 #Dapp-Challenge-Format
 ##Idea proposal
-Generally ML needs much amount of calculation especially NN.
-Tensorflow is a NN library which is cut out for distributed NN calculation among several machines.Enabling this package on iExec makes a trustless and scalable NN calculation without huge machines.
+Generally machine leaning needs much amount of calculation especially Neural Net (NN).
+Tensorflow is a NN library which is cut out for distributed NN calculation among several machines.Enabling this package on iExec makes a trustless and scalable NN calculation without having a huge machine.
 This is neither an ensembling learnig nor a deployment on a single machine.
 This is distributed and parallel computing which can shorten the run time.